-LIFE IN THE RHEINGAU, ONE OF THE WORLD'S MOST DISTINGUISHED WINE REGIONS, IS FOCUSED ON RELAXATION AND ENJOYMENT.
+LIFE IN WIESBADEN RHEINGAU, ONE OF THE WORLD'S MOST DISTINGUISHED WINE REGIONS, IS FOCUSED ON RELAXATION AND ENJOYMENT.

 Take your time to explore, wandering through gorgeous HALF-TIMBERED WINE VILLAGES by foot or enjoying the views as you meander down the river Rhine (Rhein) on a leisurely boat cruise.
 A 65km stretch of the river winds its way through the UNESCO World Heritage Upper Middle Rhine Valley (Oberes Mittelrheintal), the steep terraced vineyards on either side of the river peppered with historic villages and some 40 hilltop fortresses and castles.